 Dr. Williams asked for recommendations on the CASafeSalon - Safely Using Chemicals and Safety Data Sheets (SDS) booklet drafts, which were provided in the meeting packet.
-Ms. Guess asked Committee Members to send their changes by November 1, 2018.
+She asked Committee Members to send changes to staff by November 1, 2018.

-Ms. Sims stated both booklets would benefit from having the California Poison Control number on them.
+Both booklets would benefit from having the California Poison Control number on them.